Heraldry Symbols & What They Mean

 The naval crown is gold and uniquely ornamented with alternating topsails and stems of ancient galleys.
 This was legendarily awarded to the one who first boarded the enemy’s ship and now it is awarded, in arms, to distinguished naval commanders.
 Some heralds say that the Emperor Claudius invented it as a reward for service at sea.

-Oak leaves are religious symbols of faith and endurance.
+Oak leaves are religious symbols of faith and endurance in heraldry.

 An opinicus is a very rare creature in heraldry.
 When it does occur it is described as similar to a winged griffin, which is the head, wings, front legs and claws of an eagle and the body, hind legs and tail of a lion, only an opinicus’s front legs are a lion’s and it has a short tail.
 Another description gives it the tail of a camel.
 It may also have the big ears of a griffin or just the head of an eagle, and sometimes the wings are omitted.